evangambit/JsonOfCounties/README.md

 }
 ```

 If you want to use this data, most of the sources are from .gov websites.
-The exceptions are fatal police shooting data (from Washington Post) and election data (from a variety of sources, see the [repo's readme](https://github.com/tonmcg/US_County_Level_Election_Results_08-16) for more info).
+The exceptions are fatal police shooting data (from Washington Post), election data (from a variety of sources, see the [repo's readme](https://github.com/tonmcg/US_County_Level_Election_Results_08-16) for more info), and the driving/mobiity data (from Apple).

 Please let me know if you want to use the data (it's nice to know my work is being used).
 You can email me at ${myGithubUsername}@gmail, or just open an issue on Github.